brohrer/myrtle/README.md

 Communication between the Agent and the World is conducted through the Queues.
 Through the `sensor_q` the World passes sensor and reward information to the Agent.
 Through the `action_q` the Agent passes action commands back to the World.

+The World also reports reward back to the parent bench process through a `report_q` Queue.

 ### `sensor_q` messages